-Tilting Uranus is a difficult problem and each of the models that we have considered contains a major fault.
+Tilting Uranus is a difficult problem, and each of the models that we have considered contains a major fault.
 Neptune's 30\textdegree~obliquity, by contrast, can be much more easily explained by any one of these scenarios.
-Regardless of the planet's initial spin rate, Figures \ref{fig:den_slow_GF} and \ref{fig:den_fast_GF} show a high probability of generating Neptune's current spin state.
-If Neptune's spin rate was a byproduct of gas accretion, then a small impact or an impact near the planet's center is sufficient to explain Neptune's low obliquity. \cite{2019MNRAS.tmp.2855R} reinforce this scenario since a head on collision of a large impactor with Neptune may also explain its core's higher moment of inertia, in opposition to Uranus's more centrally dense interior.
+Regardless of the planet's initial spin rate, Figures \ref{fig:den_slow_GF} and \ref{fig:den_fast_GF} imply a high probability of generating Neptune's current spin state.
+If Neptune's spin rate was a by-product of gas accretion, then a small impact or an impact near the planet's center is sufficient to explain Neptune's low obliquity. \cite{2020MNRAS.492.5336R} reinforce this scenario because a head-on collision of a large impactor with Neptune may also explain its core's higher moment of inertia, in opposition to Uranus's more centrally dense interior.
 Furthermore, if Neptune was instead captured into a spin-orbit resonance, then we require a less massive disk and a smaller orbital inclination than for Uranus to tilt Neptune over \citep{2020ApJ...888...60R}.
-Since ice giants must have harbored large circumplanetary disks while accreting their massive atmospheres, then we should expect at least minor obliquity excitations.
-Ultimately, a combination of the two models, a spin-orbit resonance followed by a giant impact, may be the more likely explanation for Uranus's unusual spin state.
+Because ice giants probably have harbored large circumplanetary disks while accreting their massive atmospheres, then we should expect at least minor obliquity excitations.
+Under these circumstances, a combination of the two models, a spin-orbit resonance followed by a giant impact, may be the more likely explanation for Uranus's unusual spin state.